 925-557-5324

-Simpson Strong-Tie Introduces Strong-Bond™, a Fast-Curing, Coloring-Changing Anchoring and Bonding Adhesive Ideal for DIYers
+Simpson Strong-Tie Introduces Strong-Bond™, a Fast-Curing, Coloring-Changing Anchoring and Bonding Adhesive

 Pleasanton, Calif. — Simpson Strong-Tie, the leader in engineered structural connectors and building solutions, has launched Strong-Bond™, a fast-curing adhesive for everyday anchoring and repair of concrete, masonry and stone.
 Strong-Bond features innovative Color Cure™ technology, which dispenses blue then changes to gray when cured for efficient, guesswork-free installation.
 Its fast-set formulation cures quickly across a wide range of temperatures, from 104°F (in as little as 20 minutes) down to 14°F (in approximately four hours).

 “Strong-Bond not only simplifies installation with fast cure times and easy prep, it shows you when it’s ready: Blue is wet, gray is set,” said Shea Roche, senior product manager for Simpson Strong-Tie.
-“Whether you’re fixing large cracks, anchoring threaded rod into concrete, securing handrails, hanging a TV or bonding decorative stone, Strong-Bond delivers professional results every time.”
+“Whether you’re fixing large cracks, anchoring threaded rod into concrete, securing handrails or bonding decorative stone, Strong-Bond delivers professional results every time.”

 Strong-Bond adhesive can be used in both wet and dry conditions.
 It comes in a 10.1-fluid-ounce cartridge for dispensing with a traditional caulking tool.